ChaosRifle/DCS-on-Linux/CONTRIBUTING.md

 - un-ordered lists should be comma separated for single line or dash beginning for multiple lines (like this list here)
 - number identifiers for images should always be formatted as ``[3]`` (bracket number bracket) and be after the words it is labeling. example: click ``button`` [2] to save.
 - text denoting a button to click should use the buttons name if sensible, and be in double backticks(single inline code block) such as the following ``button example`` here.

+### LLM (AI) policy
+absolutely no LLM use for contributions to this repo, be it code or documentation.
+The questionable legal status of LLM model training and being prone to errors makes it incompatible with this project.